digitalservicebund/ris-backend-service/README.md

 ### S3 Credentials for Lookup Table Initialization

 The lookup table initialization in your local environment will be performed with data provided by a s3 bucket.
-Read [here](https://platform-docs.prod.ds4g.net/user-docs/how-to-guides/access-obs-via-aws-sdk/#step-2-obtain-access_key-credentials) on how to revtrieve credentials for it.
+Read [here](https://platform-docs.prod.ds4g.net/user-docs/how-to-guides/access-obs-via-aws-sdk/#step-2-obtain-access_key-credentials) on how to retrieve credentials for it.

 Then, store the credentials in 1Password: